 - There are 54 identical, empty single-screen-wide rooms with background appearing like the Ice Fortress.

 - 00FA is a unique wide room using the Sektra Temple background.
 The left half is empty, but the right half contains several obstacles around the edge of the room displaying garbage graphics, as well as an indent in the wall at the back.
+If this room is instead rendered in the Ice Fortress tileset, the left half appears broken but the right half actually turns out to be a normal single-screen-wide Ice Fortress room with doors on either side and an indented one in the back, identical to eg/ the room outside the one containing the Hauza Energy.

 - Rooms 019A, 019C, 019D, 019E and 01A0 are connected together along with an exit.
 They are all empty rooms with the standard cave tileset.
 Rooms 01A1, 01A3 and 01A5 are a similarly connected set of caves with an exit.
 Though none of the doorways are visible, both caves appear to contain a staircase connecting two rooms.